Clarity. Perspective. Meaningful change.

 Life is a wonderful, mystical training ground for our growth.
 We can never really be fully prepared for what lies ahead, but we can open ourselves to listening and learning, and reaching out for help when we are confronted with challenges which seem to call for responses beyond our usual coping skills.
 This is how we grow in strength, wisdom and the capacity to genuinely connect with each other.
 I am here to help you with the challenges life brings your way.

 It is a privilege for me to work in partnership with my clients who are all striving for greater authenticity and real change, regardless of the particular circumstances which bring them to counselling.
-In these website pages, you will find detailed information on my counselling services, which include individual psychotherapy, marriage counselling, family therapy, and child and youth counselling.
-I also hold a special interest in assisting families who are in the process of separating, or, having separated or divorced, may now be facing new developments (for example, remarriage or new partners; changes required in parenting plans as children’s needs evolve.)
-My approach, being a family therapist, is to keep the well-being of the entire family in mind as we also explore how to transform difficult marital dynamics into a positive co-parenting relationship centered on children’s needs.
-My services are available to parents committed to the legal processes of collaboration or mediation (as opposed to litigation) which have the potential to best support healthy family restructuring.
+In these website pages, you will find detailed information on my counselling services, which include individual psychotherapy, marriage counselling, family therapy, and counselling for teens.
+I also hold a special interest in helping families undergoing separation or facing new developments in their family post-divorce.
+My services include consultation and therapy for all family members in helping to guide them toward healthy family restructuring.
+I do not provide assessments or evaluations for litigation purposes.
 You can find complete information under Family Separation.

 Social workers: dedicated to empowering people to thrive